fsmiamoto/reagent/README.md

 **Give your AI coding agents targeted feedback, just like you would with human engineers.**

+In the age of Agentic coding assistantes, ensuring their output code is high quality is essencial for long term healthy codebases.

-When working with AI coding assistants like Claude Code, you often need to provide detailed, line-specific feedback on their generated code.
+For that, you often need to provide detailed, line-specific feedback on their generated code, just like you would do with a human teammate's code.

 But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is overkill.

 Reagent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser—no external tools, no overhead.
 Just seamless code reviews for the code already on your machine.